likejazz/mod-url-replace/README.md

 <h1>https://t99.search.daumcdn.net/argon/0x200_85_hr/GWIqfBjaDrt</h1>
 ```

-It will convert old urls to new urls automatically.
+It will convert OLD urls to NEW urls automatically.
+You don't have to do anything.

 # Installation

-Edit paths in `modules/url-replace/build.sh` before building.
+Edit PATHs in `modules/url-replace/build.sh` before building.

 ```
 $ sh ./build.sh